 You can find inspiration for your own operations by checking out how the "factory default" operations were implemented.
 The

-innerHtml method is an excellent starting point.
+innerHtml methods are an excellent starting point.

 The morphdom library supports providing a callback function to decide whether a DOM element should be morphed; if this callback returns false for an element, neither that element nor any of that element's children will be morphed.